-We respond to your questions, claims, policy changes, calls, and emails quickly.
+We respond to your auto, home, and business questions, claims, policy changes, calls, and emails quickly.

 Answers for Your Questions

-We address your policy or claim questions with easy-to-understand answers.
+We address your auto, home, and business policy or claim questions with easy-to-understand answers.

 Shop Coverages You Need

-We listen and are proactive in understanding your changing needs, helping you find insurance to close coverage gaps.
+We listen and are proactive in understanding your changing needs, helping you find the auto, home, and business insurance to close coverage gaps.